 - Wash your hands very frequently, especially before meals

-- Consult as soon as symptoms appear
+- Consult as soon as symptoms appear and remain confined

 - Keeping away from others, minimum 1 metre